Electrical-Extrusion/sprint-4/Objective 3 - Reliability and Common Protocols.md

 In the first objective, we talked about OSI on a conceptual level, without knowledge of protocols.
 Now, we can start to add on to that understanding, by placing protocols into specific layers.

-*Whiteboarding should include this information!*
+*Whiteboarding should include this information!
+Note that all of the protocols we're worried about are in the 'moving data around' layers*
 ![enter image description here](https://lh3.googleusercontent.com/lB2OSDFsHJyC3Hycn2DXDi9Qw-kV3C14UedeGGvP_hLwEvbM8zaisTDX6zPAMx_WlEiIsCDSIZs)